gauraang01/gitFolio/README.md

 # Conclusion
-In conclusion, the GitHub Resume and Portfolio Generator is a powerful tool that offers an efficient and convenient way for GitHub users to showcase their skills and accomplishments.
+In conclusion, the **gitFolio** is a powerful tool that offers an efficient and convenient way for GitHub users to showcase their skills and accomplishments.
 The web-based application is designed with a user-friendly interface that allows users to generate their professional documents with just a few clicks.

-With the application deployed on the Napptive platform using OAM YAML files, it ensures optimal performance and scalability of the different microservices.
+With the application deployed on the **Napptive platform** using **OAM YAML files**, it ensures optimal performance and scalability of the different microservices.
 The use of microservices ensures that each function of the application is handled by a dedicated service, making the application efficient and easy to manage.

-Overall, the GitHub Resume and Portfolio Generator is a valuable resource for anyone looking to highlight their skills and achievements in a professional setting.
+Overall, the **gitFolio** is a valuable resource for anyone looking to highlight their skills and achievements in a professional setting.
 With its user-friendly interface and efficient performance, the application is a great tool for job seekers, freelancers, and other professionals looking to enhance their online presence.